 Ancora High School computer systems and networks are provided for student use as a part of the school's academic programs.
 Students are not permitted to use their personal devices on the school's computer network.
 This poses a security risk to the school's infrastructure and is prohibited.
-All students have a responsibility to use Ancora High School computer systems and networks in an ethical and lawful manner.
-Students found to have misused computer systems and networks may receive disciplinary action up to and including dismissal.
+All students have a responsibility to use Ancora High School computer systems and networks ethically and lawfully.
+Students who have misused computer systems and networks may receive disciplinary action up to and including dismissal.
 Ancora High School will not tolerate any abuse of computer systems and networks.
 This is not an all inclusive list.
 In the case of a dismissal, the student will be subject to the refund policy as outlined in the school catalog.